mysql/mysql-utilities/doc/man/mysqldbcompare.rst

 The check is performed using a series of steps called tests.
-The utility is designed to stop on the first failed test but the user may specify the :option:`--run-all-tests` option which will run-all-tests the utility to run all tests regardless of their end state.
+The utility is designed to stop on the first failed test but the user may specify the :option:`--run-all-tests` option which causes the utility to run all tests regardless of their end state.

-Note: using :option:`--run-all-tests` may produce expected cascade failures.
+Note: Using :option:`--run-all-tests` may produce expected cascade failures.
 For example, if the row counts differ among two tables being compared, the data consistency will also fail.

 The tests include the following:

-1) check database definitions
+1) Check database definitions
-2) check existance of objects in both databases
+2) Check existance of objects in both databases
-3) compare the definitions of objects
+3) Compare the definitions of objects
-4) check row count for tables
+4) Check row count for tables
-5) check data consistency for tables
+5) Check data consistency for tables

-(1) A database existance precondition check will ensure both databases exist.
+(1) A database existance precondition check ensures that both databases exist.
 If they do not, no further processing is possible and the :option:`--run-all-tests` option is ignored.

-(2) The test for objects in both databases will identify those objects missing from one or another database.
-The following tests (3)-(5) apply only those objects that appear in both databases.
+(2) The test for objects in both databases identifies those objects missing from one or another database.
+The following tests (3)-(5) apply only to those objects that appear in both databases.

 (3) The definitions (the CREATE statements) are compared and differences are presented.
-In the case of name differences only, this test will fail (since the statements are not the same) but the user may elect that this is normal and therefore may want to run the utility again with the :option:`--skip-diff` option to skip this test.
+In the case of name differences only, this test fails (since the statements are not the same) but the user may elect that this is normal and therefore may want to run the utility again with the :option:`--skip-diff` option to skip this test.

-(4) The row count test ensure both tables have the same number of rows.
-Note that this does not ensure the table data is consistent - it is merely a cursory check to indicate possible missing rows in one or the other table being compared.
-The data consistency check (5) will identify the missing rows.
+(4) The row count check ensures that both tables have the same number of rows.
+Note that this does not ensure the table data is consistent.
+It is merely a cursory check to indicate possible missing rows in one or the other table being compared.
+The data consistency check (5) identifies the missing rows.

-(5) The test for data consistency will identify both changed rows as well as missing rows from one or another of the tables in the databases.
+(5) The data consistency check identifies both changed rows as well as missing rows from one or another of the tables in the databases.
 Changed rows are displayed as a diff-style report with the format chosen (default is GRID) and missing rows are also displayed using the format chosen.

-A test may complete with one of the following states:
+Each test completes with one of the following states:

 **pass**
-  the test succeeded
+  The test succeeded.

 **FAIL**
-  the test failed - errors are displayed following the test state line
+  The test failed.
+Errors are displayed following the test state line.

 **SKIP**
-  the test was skipped due to a missing prerequisite or a skip option
+  The test was skipped due to a missing prerequisite or a skip option.

 **WARN**
-  the test encountered an unusual but not fatal error
+  The test encountered an unusual but not fatal error.

 **-**
-  the test is not applicable to this object
+  The test is not applicable to this object.

 Several of the tests may be skipped with a --skip-% option.
 For example, the user can skip the object compare step if there are known missing objects among